eth-hci-course/hci-project-hci2021-group-14/README.md

 - incentivize users to invest into making their households more energy efficient?
 - make users reduce their electricity consumptions by social gamification?

+##### Brainstorming and Affinity Diagram
+For brainstorming, we first individually tried to come up with ideas for each how-might-we-statement, and then had a meeting where we discussed / combined our ideas and then made an affinity diagram for each how-might-we-statement.
+You can see the results in the file hci_group_14_affinity_diagram.pdf.

     TODO

 ## Evaluation